-In this section, we provide additional discussion of our main results and address the robustness of our preferred estimate of the reversal rate (-0.8% for aggregate investment in the benchmark model).
+In this section, we address the robustness of our preferred estimate of the reversal rate (-0.8%) for aggregate investment in the benchmark model).
+Given that we have so far focused solely on monetary shocks, we first extend our model by incorporating other types of shocks that can depress interest rates on impact.
+Then, we analyze the sensitivity of our estimates to the model's key parameters.